 - who will pay for insurance policies and who will be the beneficiary;

-- how will the agreement be adjusted if circumstances change;
+- how will the agreement be changed if circumstances change;

-- will the separation agreement form the terms of a divorce agreement.
+- if you are married, will the separation agreement form the terms of a divorce agreement.

 When you are discussing child support, you should keep in mind the child support guidelines.
 They provide a guide to the level of child support based on the number of children and the income of the paying parent.
 See the page on child support for more information.

 The agreement can also include a term that says you and your spouse agree not to harass or interfere with each other.